Azure/azure-iot-middleware-freertos/tests/e2e/Readme.md

 ## Overview

-The files in this directory implement the device SDK portion of E2E testing of the Embedded SDK for Azure IoT Convenience layer.
+The files in this directory implement the device SDK portion of E2E testing of the Azure IoT middleware for FreeRTOS.
 For example, there are tests to make sure that a C2D is going through an IoTHub for real (NOT UT), and are properly received on a simulated device running the device SDK.

 This is complicated by the fact that the Embedded SDK does *not* have a IoTHub service SDK.
 So a naive approach of `CreateProcess(e2e_device_exe)` and having said process run the service and device SDK at the same time, checking internal state of each, will not work.